Maintenance och leak prevention for gas powered airsofts

 - Check that the piston inside the nozzle seals properly.
 Hold a finger against the inlet hole for the gas and blow in the nozzles front end, the piston head should then seal completely without air letting out.
 If it doesn´t, lubricate with silicone grease or replace o-ring.

-- To high friction between nozzle and slide/mechanism.
-Can be improper lubrication, dirt or minimal fabrication errors.
 Lubricate and clean.
 Check that the are nor moldings lips that can cause an error on the nozzle.
 Make sure the nozzle moves freely, you can use fine sandpapper to adjust any imperfections.

 - To high friction in sliding surfaces, to strong recoil spring that pushes the slide forwards.
 Check for dirt or imperfections at the recoil spring under the barrel.
-You can test with a stronger green gas and check if that solves it. - Check the ambient temperature or if the pistol/magazine have been stored in a cold place.
+You can test with a stronger green gas and check if that solves it.

 - BB feed errors can cause these errors.
 Check for dirt or other issues with the magazine, magazine lips can be damaged.